Ubisoft announce post-launch plans for ‘Assassin’s Creed: Valhalla’

-With its launch imminent, Ubisoft have unveiled its plans for Assassin’s Creed: Valhalla post-launch.
+With its launch imminent, Ubisoft has unveiled its plans for Assassin’s Creed: Valhalla post-launch.

 The plans consist of both paid and free content, across multiple seasons.
 From December, the first season will begin with new content.
 Every following three months a new season will start, bringing new content, settlements, game modes, and more.